Shawon5030/History-Of-All-Programming-Language-/Python.md

 Tools that can generate documentation for Python API include pydoc (available as part of the standard library); Sphinx; and Pdoc and its forks, Doxygen and Graphviz.[191]

 Naming
+Python's name is inspired by the British comedy group Monty Python, whom Python creator Guido van Rossum enjoyed while developing the language.
+Monty Python references appear frequently in Python code and culture;[192] for example, the metasyntactic variables often used in Python literature are spam and eggs, rather than the traditional foo and bar.[192][193]
+The official Python documentation also contains various references to Monty Python routines.[194][195]
+Python users are sometimes referred to as "Pythonistas".[196]